uuice/uuice-cli/README.md

 ## Introduction

-UUICE, a cli tool for the uuice`s blog, can be used as a study project for nestjs.
+UUICE, a cli tool for the blog like `hexo`, can be used as a study project for nestjs.

 ## api document